Shopify/checkout-sheet-kit-swift/README.md

 * Once the checkout is successfully completed, as indicated by the server response
 * When `ShopifyCheckoutSheetKit.Configuration` object is updated by the application (e.g., theming changes)

 A preloaded checkout *is not* automatically invalidated when checkout sheet is closed.
-For example, if buyer loads the checkout and then exits, the preloaded checkout is retained and should be updated when cart contents change.
+For example, if a buyer loads the checkout and then exits, the preloaded checkout is retained and should be updated when cart contents change.

 #### Additional considerations for preloaded checkout